‘Mainacht’ Wood Sage

 Looks like we have spread out a little…

-I was cleaning out the Chickweed on May 15 (2020) and noticed something very odd… The Salvia x sylvestris ‘Mainacht’ appears to have a kid… And it is flowering ahead of the riginal clump (which is behind).
+I was cleaning out the Chickweed on May 15 (2020) and noticed something very odd… The Salvia x sylvestris ‘Mainacht’ appears to have a kid… And it is flowering ahead of the original clump (which is behind).
 Well, the Chickweed had taken over and I was a little late clearing it out.
 It was a busy spring with the garden.

 I was fairly busy all summer and didn’t get to take many photos of plants around the house.
-Hopefully, I can take more in 2021.

 I will continue adding more photos and information as time goes by.